 2. Make the Dessert the Night Before:

 Since desserts require different tools and cooking techniques than the main meal, I find it is a big stress buster to just get the dessert out of the way in advance.
-This was you are not mixing up all your baking supplies with all your other cooking equipment.
+This way you are not mixing up all your baking supplies with all your other cooking equipment.
 It is much easier to just focus on the main meal on the day of the party, without having to deal with baking times, cooling racks, the mixer on the counter etc. It just makes things go much smoother.

 Or, you could also ask a guest to bring the dessert.
 Either way, the point here is to not be messing around with making a dessert on the day of your party.